Chart Color Schemes

 Middle Ridge hosts an older demographic, ranking in the top quartile nationwide

-Middle Ridge's median age is 43 years, which is higher than Rest of Qld's average of 41 and exceeds the national average of 38 by a substantial margin.
-The age group 5-14 has a strong representation at 14.8%, compared to Rest of Qld, while the 25-34 cohort is less prevalent at 7.6%.
-According to post-2021 Census data, the 35-44 age group has increased from 13.1% to 14.5% of the population.
-Conversely, the 55-64 cohort has decreased from 12.8% to 11.4%.
-By 2041, Middle Ridge's age profile is projected to evolve significantly.
-The 75-84 cohort is expected to grow by 34%, adding 223 residents to reach 882.
-Residents aged 65 and above will drive 53% of population growth, highlighting demographic aging trends.
-Meanwhile, population declines are projected for the 55-64 and 5-14 age cohorts.
+Middle Ridge's median age is 43 years, higher than Rest of Qld's average of 41 years and exceeding the national average of 38 years.
+The percentage of Middle Ridge residents aged 5-14 is 14.8%, compared to Rest of Qld, while those aged 25-34 make up 7.6%.
+Post-2021 Census data shows that the 35-44 age group has grown from 13.1% to 14.5% of Middle Ridge's population.
+Conversely, the 55-64 cohort has declined from 12.8% to 11.4%.
+By 2041, demographic modeling suggests significant changes in Middle Ridge's age profile.
+The 75-84 cohort is projected to grow by 34%, adding 222 residents to reach 882.
+Residents aged 65 and above will drive 53% of population growth.
+Meanwhile, population declines are projected for the 55-64 and 5-14 cohorts.